1/30/2024

 speaker

-Patrick Brattelius
+Patrick Bratelius

 speaker

-Lennart Kram
+Lennart Kräm

 I think that's not what we want to see.
-We see the development of both the earnings and the deposit levels how they line out during the years but also I think it's important to see that it is within the range of 4.0 and 4.5 and if you go to 4.5 that's a billion a little bit more than that of excess capital so it's a little different there but the range is to be within 4.0 and 4.5 within some years so that we have those tools to work with.
+We see the development of both the earnings and the deposit levels, how they line out during the years.
+But also, I think it's important to see that it is within the range of 4.0 and 4.5.
+And if you go to 4.5, that's a billion, a little bit more than that of excess capital.
+So it's a little different there.
+But the range is to be within 4.0 and 4.5 within some years so that we have those tools to work with.

 speaker

-Patrick Brattelius
+Patrick Bratelius

 speaker